 - Boku (僕)

-- Usage: Often used by young boys and teenagers, but adult men may also use it in casual settings.
+- Usage: For young boys and teenagers, but adult men may also use it in casual settings.

 - Example: 僕は子供です。(Boku wa kodomo desu.) – I am a child.